OllieF/whatsapp-android-image-scraper/README.md

-# WhatsApp Andoid Image Scraper
+# WhatsApp Android Image Scraper

-Basic script that downloads all images of a given WhatsApp chat using Andoid automation.
+Basic script that downloads all images of a given WhatsApp chat using Android automation.

 **Preview**